brettmcgrath/security_camera/README.md

 3. **detection** - This directory contains two files that are an optional tool for experimenting with live video.
 Place these two files in your yolov5 directory, cd into the directory and type "python --detect2.py --view-img" to try webcam detection on your personal computer.
 Every time the detection file finds a handgun it will play a sound.
 Works instantly on live video.
 The detect2 code is refactored from the original detect.py provided in Ultralytics yolov5 repository.
 4. **eda_and_img_aug** - Directory of notebooks used in image preparation and augmentation.

+The specific, refactored yolov5 code I used for model 3 can be downloaded by [clicking here](https://drive.google.com/file/d/1vmJA_VoI_g1bRTXaHYP89PNTn60y4PkN/view?usp=sharing).
+The original yolov5 code from Ultralytics can be cloned or forked from the [Ultralytics Github](https://github.com/ultralytics/yolov5) or from my fork of the repo on this account.

 ## Data

-Data used in this project can be seen on a University of Grenada handgun image dataset listed [here](https://sci2s.ugr.es/weapons-detection#RP).
+Most of the data used in this project can be seen on a University of Grenada handgun image dataset listed [here](https://sci2s.ugr.es/weapons-detection#RP).
 Annotations from this dataset were converted from COCO ([x_min, y_min, width, height]) to YOLO (normalized[x_center, y_center, width, height]) format for future use of modeling with the [YOLO v5 model](https://github.com/ultralytics/yolov5) architecture.

 ## Data_Problem